 If there’s one thing Manchester does incredibly well, it’s coffee shops you’ll want to sit in for hours, watching the day pass by.
-From the stripped-back, fresh wooden finishes, to botanicals galore – our city has something for every taste.
-Check out our guide to the best places to get coffee in Manchester.
+From the stripped-back, fresh wooden finishes, to botanicals galore – Manchester has some of the best coffee shops to suit every taste and of course give you that caffeine buzz should you need it.
+Check out our guide to the best coffee shops in Manchester.

 1. Foundation Coffee House